Train to become a

 What’s the Difference?

 At The Forest Therapy School, we recognize that both terms are widely used across the field.
-Many of our graduates call themselves Certified Forest Bathing Guides, while others use forest therapy language.
-On this page, we use forest therapy most often because it helps us speak clearly about guided practice, training, and certification.
+When guides graduate from our school, they are designated a “Certified Forest Therapy Guide.”
+Many of our graduates also refer to themselves as Certified Forest Bathing Guides.
+In our work, we use the term “forest therapy” as most research has been conducted under that designation.
+This term helps us to speak clearly about guided practice, training, and certification.

 How Guided Forest Therapy Is Different.